mobinghanbari/YouTube-Downloader/README.md

 # Youtube Downloader With Python
-this is a youtube downloader app that is created by python and pytube library
+this is a youtube downloader app that is created by python language and pytube library

 ## How To Use
 ### 1 .
 Clone the project